convox-legal/console-terms/terms.md

 You grant Convox a limited license to the software, data, and other content you deploy to Racks via Convox Console, solely for the purpose of deploying that content to Racks as you instruct.

+## Your Amazon Web Services Credentials

+In order to deploy and manage software on Racks with Convox Console, you must provide Convox Console with access credentials for provisioning and managing AWS services on an AWS account.
+Convox will use your credentials only to install Racks and manage applications as you instruct via Convox Console.
+Convox may store your credentials on computers that Convox uses to operate, monitor, and improve Convox Console, including computers provisioned by others.
+Convox will not publish or share your Amazon Web Services credentials with anyone else.

 ## Feedback